dzvyagin/marvel-api/README.md

 ##  App overview

 The app works with the official <a href="https://developer.marvel.com">Marvel API</a>.
-The app provides a user-friendly interface for viewing your favorite characters, searching for them? as well as viewing comic books.
+The app provides a user-friendly interface for viewing your favorite characters, searching for them as well as viewing comic books.
 The app allows you to see not only a general list of heroes and comics, but also detailed information about each of them.

 ## Stack